Supervisor/supervisor/docs/logging.rst

 ``PROCESS_COMMUNICATIONS_STDOUT`` event with data in the payload of "Hello!".

-An example of a script (written in Python) which emits a process communication event is in the :file:`scripts` directory of the supervisor package, named :file:`sample_commevent.py`.

 The output of processes specified as "event listeners" (``[eventlistener:x]`` sections) is not processed this way.
 Output from these processes cannot enter capture mode.